Eyas/Resume/resume/cv.md

 June 2013 – Present
 Recruiting, acting as a community resource, and interviewing candidates for the MIT freshman class.

-## The Number Six Club
+## St. Anthony Association of Boston
-### Director & Alumni Board House Manager
+### Director
 April 2013 – Present
 Serving on the board of the house-owning alumni organization for the Number Six Club, an independent living group and co-ed literary fraternity at MIT.

+## iMentor
+New York, NY

+### Mentor
+October 2017 – June 2018
+Working with a high school student through their college journey.

 ## DevProgress
 ### Developer
 September – November 2016
-Building sites and tools to help progressive candidates and causes.
+Built sites and tools to help progressive candidates and causes.
 * Maintained and managed contributions for a static Jekyll website dispelling fake news rumors and discussing common concerns related to Hillary Clinton.
 * Launched site within two weeks of starting the initiative.